PGY1 Residency Structure

 Orientation

-All items on the Inpatient Training List will be covered during this training period, and the completed checklist should be submitted to the residency program director (RPD) at the end of the training period.
-The resident will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY1 residency training.
+Residents will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY1 residency training.
 In addition, the resident will be oriented to the evaluation process and the PharmAcademic online evaluation system.
-Residents who are not already certified will also be scheduled for training in Advanced Cardiac Life Support (ACLS) early in the residency.
+Residents who are not already certified will also be scheduled for training in Basic Life Support and Advanced Cardiac Life Support early in the residency.

-The resident is required to participate in the UTCOP residents’ weekly didactics, including Pharmacotherapy Seminar and Pharmacotherapy Rounds, on Friday afternoons.
-The resident will lead at least one assigned Pharmacotherapy Seminar and present one formal ACPE-approved CE program to UH pharmacy staff and at Pharmacotherapy Rounds.
+The resident is required to participate in the UTCOP-affiliated residency programs' weekly didactics, including Pharmacotherapy Seminar and Pharmacotherapy Rounds, on Friday afternoons.
+The resident will lead at least one assigned Pharmacotherapy Seminar and present one formal ACPE-approved Continuing Education program to UH pharmacy staff and at Pharmacotherapy Rounds.

-Throughout the residency year, each resident is required to facilitate pharmacy student labs for UT and UIW.
-Number and assignments will be determined annually based upon school’s needs.
+Throughout the residency year, each resident will facilitate pharmacy student labs for UT and UIW.
+Quantity and assignments will be determined annually based upon school’s needs.

 The UTCOP Teaching and Leadership Fellows Program (TLFP) is a learning experience provided to residents participating in UTCOP-affiliated residency programs.
 The program provides the opportunity for pharmacy residents to gain fundamental knowledge and skills in teaching, learning, and leadership.
 The skills obtained can be utilized when providing medication and practice-related education to patients, caregivers, health care professionals, students, and the public in an experiential or didactic role.
 Residents will be required to document growth in teaching skills as well as leadership development throughout the program.
 There are two tracks for participation - the clinical educator track, and the academia/faculty track.
 The resident will receive a certificate at the completion of the program.